September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 Self-soothing

 The encouraging truth is that attachment styles are adaptable.
-The process of developing “earned security” means building the safety and trust you may not have consistently received early on.
-The aim is to make relationships a source of comfort rather than constant activation of fear.
+Developing “earned security” means building the safety and trust you may not have consistently received early on.
+The aim is for relationships to become a source of comfort rather than constant activation of fear.

 Start with self-awareness